SquadFM/Squad-Field-Manual/README.md

 - To hide your mines, you can dig them into the ground with a shovel by pressing left-click.
 - The only way to disable mines is to dig them back out, use the right-click for that.
 - The mines are marked with a white skull on the map to help your teammates to avoid them because they do not ignore friendlies.
-- Place your mine on crossroads, bridges, or on entrances to objectives to destroy enemy logis and light vehicles or to damage armored ones.
+- Place your mine on crossroads, bridges, or entrances to objectives to destroy enemy logis and light vehicles or to damage armored ones.
 - Don't place your mines in the way of supply routes of your own team, backline objectives of your team, or areas with friendly vehicles.
 - Hide mines with rocks.
 However, don't do that on asphalt roads as the rocks are sticking out and are spotted quickly.
 The rocks can also be used as a dummy to scare off drivers or to funnel them into another direction, where you placed mines.
 - Place mines together in a line to blow up any vehicle instantly that comes across.